Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/web-scripts.md

 The v1 REST API is actually split up into two different APIs depending on what we want to do.
 If we want to manage files and folders then we will have to use the CMIS API.
-And when we want to access Alfresco specific content, such as sites, then we need to use the Alfresco Content Services REST API.
+And when we want to access Alfresco specific content, such as sites, then we need to use the Content Services REST API.
 Both of these are accessible via the `alfresco-api` connector.
 As we saw above, the Alfresco v1 REST API is accessible via the `/-default-/public/alfresco/versions/1`
 URL.
 The CMIS API is accessible via the `/-default-/public/cmis/versions/1.1` URL.
 The following is an example of a Surf Web Script controller that uses the CMIS API to access the top folders and files in the repository: